About UsLancaster Early Education Center

 - You will regularly be asked questions regarding what you are having for lunch, whether you are willing to share said lunch, whether or not you are married, and if not, why you are not married, where you are going (as you walk into the toilet), and what you did in there (the toilet).

-- You must have an understanding that the small people you have a strong relationship with during the week, may completely and utterly refuse to talk to or acknowledge you when they see you at the local store.
+- To have an understanding that the small people you have a strong relationship with during the week, may completely and utterly refuse to talk to or acknowledge you when they see you at the local store.
 Your feelings must not be easily hurt.

-- You must have the ability to read a ten-page fairytale with at least one interruption per page.
+- The ability to read a ten-page fairytale with at least one interruption per page.

-- You must be prepared to have a lot of fun in the workplace.
+- To be prepared to have a lot of fun in the workplace.
 Laughter is something you can expect to engage in for a large part of your working day.

 - Finally, you must be prepared to feel loved, special, and important to many young children and their families.
 There is simply no other job quite like this one.